stringparser/manifold/README.md

 - `props` type function or plainObject
  - when is a function it will be assigned to the `props.handle`
- - when is a plainObject, all option properties are passed first to a `parser` if there is one and if not, that property is cloned and assigned to the node props
+ - when is a plainObject its properties is cloned and assigned to the node props

 _returns_ this